ekankaka/viremictimepredicteR/README.md

 Other supported weights include:
 - `UniqueseqsAsis` Unique sequence counts, not transformed

-Weights: The currently recommended options include:
-- `None` Model with no weights (all data points carry the same weight = 1)

 ## Installation

 You can install the development version of viremictimepredicteR from [GitHub](https://github.com/) with: